 Participating green offices will receive a certificate celebrating their achievement, and will be acknowledged on the Penn Sustainability Office website and other publications for their positive contribution to sustainability at Penn.

 The Green Office Program is organized into seven sustainability categories:

 - Indoor Air Quality and Human Health

 Actions are assigned point values based on impact and level of difficulty to implement.
 Some actions can be implemented at no cost; others may have a cost associated with the initial implementation, but result in operational savings over time.
 Offices can be certified at four levels based on the number of points achieved.
 The entry certification level (Level 1) is based on an office being able to implement at least 25 easily achievable actions.
 The relative ease of entry into the first level of the program is intended to gain widespread participation from offices around the campus.

 There are over 250 possible points that can be earned.
 No office is expected to implement all the actions listed in this document.
 Points required for certification are:

 - LEVEL 1 50 POINTS

 - LEVEL 3 140 POINTS

 - LEVEL 4 180 POINTS

 Certification is valid for 3 years from the date of the award.
 To recertify, an office must submit a new application for certification.
-Offices will receive a certificate for the level achieved and can receive a framed certificate upon request.
+Offices will receive a e-certificate for the level achieved and can receive a framed certificate upon request.
 We recommend the certificate should be placed in an area where it will be easily viewed by staff and visitors to the office.
 To learn more, see our full list of Certified Green Offices at Penn.